 The dual condenser mics provide stereo sound that is folds above the competition

-Optically the Q3HD wasn’t as tight as the Sony Bloggie Touch and struggled in a similar fashion when presented with darkly lit rooms.
-I mostly stuck to recording in 720p mode since that presents the best option in terms of bandwidth when uploading to video sharing sites.
-The Q3HD lacks an auto focus feature, which means a set focal length, requiring objects to be at least a few feet from the lens for a crisp image.
+Optically the Q3HD wasn’t as tight as the Sony Bloggie Touch and struggled similarly when presented with darkly lit rooms.
+I mostly stuck to recording in 720p mode since that presents the best option in terms of bandwidth when uploading to video-sharing sites.
+The Q3HD lacks an autofocus feature, which means a set focal length, requiring objects to be at least a few feet from the lens for a crisp image.
 The video recorder shoots 30 frames per second in 1080p, and though it captures both video and audio and decent video quality, it really excels at recording high-quality audio.

-Clearly the bread and butter of the Q3HD is its ability to capture audio.
+Clearly, the bread and butter of the Q3HD is its ability to capture audio.
 It adds a level of depth not found in the Flip or Sony Bloggie Touch pocket camcorders.
-Though I didn’t take the Q3HD to a concert, where I’m sure it would reign supreme, the level of audio depth achieved during my testing was folds above the competition.
-Street noise, chirping birds, airplanes and those alike are now on par with the quality of the picture one expect from a full HD piece of kit.
+Though I didn’t take the Q3HD to a concert, where I’m sure it would reign supreme, the level of audio depth achieved during my testing was folded above the competition.
+Street noise, chirping birds, airplanes, and those alike are now on par with the quality of the picture one expects from a full HD piece of kit.
 A switch, placed on the left side of the camcorder, allows the gain to be adjusted from low, to high to auto.
-Auto, which is probably the best choice for most scenarios, at times decreased the volume of the audio too much, leaving me to increase the audio output in post to compensate for the low volume.
-Unfortunately, the on board speaker was sub par, and produced distorted output despite the audio playing back perfectly on my computer.
+Auto, which is probably the best choice for most scenarios, at times decreased the volume of the audio too much, leaving me to increase the audio output in the post to compensate for the low volume.
+Unfortunately, the onboard speaker was sub-par, and produced distorted output despite the audio playing back perfectly on my computer.

 The Q3HD has a fair amount of video output options, including HDMI and headphone

 Since the core focus of the Q3HD is audio quality, which in turn means that audio levels need to be displayed on the screen, a small portion, less than half of it, is used to show the image during recording.
-However, during playback the screen is used in full, but you’ll be required to turn it width wise.
-With that said, unlike the Bloggie Touch, the Q3HD lacks an accelerometer, so all footage has be recorded holding the camcorder in portrait mode, which makes sense given the placement of the microphones.
+However, during playback, the screen is used in full, but you’ll be required to turn it width-wise.
+With that said, unlike the Bloggie Touch, the Q3HD lacks an accelerometer, so all footage has been recorded holding the camcorder in portrait mode, which makes sense given the placement of the microphones.

-The Q3HD suffers from a few short coming in the optics department, but makes up for it with stellar audio recoding in a pocket sized format.
+The Q3HD suffers from a few shortcomings in the optics department but makes up for it with stellar audio recording in a pocket-sized format.
 Just keep in mind that you’ll need to bring your own memory card, the screen isn’t the best we’ve seen and the body of the device feels a bit cheap.